TZstatsADS/Spring2020-Project2-group-8/README.md

 Shang Haoyu, Liu Ziyun and Jiao Hanbo designed and finished the `Comparison` tab.

-Duong Tram designed and finished the `Statistics Analysis` tab.
+Duong, Tram designed and finished the `Statistics Analysis` tab.

 Shang Haoyu, Liu Ziyun and Jiao Hanbo designed and finished the `Data Search` tab.

+Flack, Jasmin and Duong, Tram did the `Intro` tab.

 All team members contributed to the GitHub repository and prepared the presentation.